-- 2.45.
-Prior to the Covid-19 pandemic, the Council has held an annual developers' forum.
-Currently, the Council meets with individual developers on a periodic basis and is considering new and innovative ways to re-introduce the developer's forum, to cover both planning policy and development management issues.
+- 2.50.
+The Council has held annual Developer's Forums regularly prior to the Covid-19 pandemic, and reintroduced these forums in Autumn 2024, covering both planning policy and development management issues.
+The Council also meets with individual developers on a periodic basis.
 It is also noted that the Council's Building Control team have good relationships with developers and landowners acting in the District.
-Overall, the Council is committed to having good working relationships with developers, agents and landowners. - 2.46.
+Overall, the Council is committed to having good working relationships with developers, agents and landowners. - 2.51.
 The Council is actively seeking and working with landowners for opportunities to make best use of the land.
 A significant proportion of land in the District is owned by a small number of estates.
 The Council holds a Rural Landowners Forum on a regular basis to explore opportunities to deliver housing and employment opportunities in the District with these landowners.